School Violence and the News

-It's important for kids to feel like they can share their feelings, and know that their fears and anxieties are understandable.
+It's important for kids to feel like they can share their feelings, and know that their fears and worries are understandable.

-Rather than waiting for your kids to approach you, consider starting the conversation.
-Ask what they understand about these incidents and how they feel about them.
+Don't wait for your kids to approach you — consider starting the conversation.
+Ask what they understand and how they feel about it.

-Share your own feelings, too — during a tragedy, kids often look to adults for their reactions.
+Share your own feelings too.
+During a tragedy, kids often look to adults for their reactions.
 It helps kids to know that they are not alone in feeling anxious.
-Knowing that their parents have similar feelings helps kids legitimize their own.
+Knowing that their parents have similar feelings helps kids accept their own.
 At the same time, kids often need parents to help them feel safe.

 What Schools Are Doing